 Referral by your dentist

 To be referred to our hospital for treatment we would require a referral from your primary care dentist.
+If you don't have a dentist, we may accept a referral from your doctor but this can't be guaranteed.
 This would usually be a referral for complex/specialist treatment, assessment or advice which your general dentist does not feel equipped to administer.
 Our specific referral forms can be found via the ‘Information for referrers’ page.
 Acceptance will be assessed by certain criteria.
 Waiting times follow the NHS 18 week pathway according to the urgency of the referral.

 The emergency dentist for the Leeds area is contactable through the 111 service.

 The School of Dentistry has a limited number of places available for volunteers for treatment by undergraduate dental students or dental hygiene and dental therapy students, as part of the students’ clinical education.

 If you are not registered with a dentist, you may be eligible to volunteer.
 To access this service you will have to register your interest, undergo an assessment and meet certain criteria.

 As our students can provide only a limited range of treatments volunteers will need to undergo a short assessment.
 One of our tutors will speak to you about what is expected of student treatment and will carry out a brief assessment of your dental needs to see if you are a suitable candidate, or whether your needs would be better managed by a General Dental Practitioner.
 This does not constitute a regular dental examination and should not be thought of as a comprehensive dental assessment.
 Following this you will be advised as to your suitability or otherwise.